Help Dogs

 • Committed to animal welfare

-• Experience fostering puppies and/or dogs is preferred, but not necessary (NB: Experience is essential if fostering dogs with behavioural concerns)
+• Experience fostering puppies and/or dogs is preferred, but not necessary

 • Willing to learn to bottle feed (if fostering pregnant/nursing moms or puppies)